favonia/cloudflare-ddns/README.markdown

 💡 The values of `IP4_POLICY` and `IP6_POLICY` should be one of the following policies:

-- `cloudflare`: Get the public IP address via the [CloudFlare debugging interface](https://1.1.1.1/cdn-cgi/trace) and update DNS records accordingly.
+- `cloudflare`: Get the public IP address via [CloudFlare’s debugging interface](https://1.1.1.1/cdn-cgi/trace) and update DNS records accordingly.
+- `ipify`: Get the public address via [ipify’s public API](https://www.ipify.org/) and update DNS records accordingly.
 - `local`: Get the address via local network interfaces and update DNS records accordingly.
 When multiple local network interfaces or in general multiple IP addresses are present, the tool will use the address that would have been used for outbound UDP connections to CloudFlare servers.

   ⚠️ You need `network_mode: host` for the `local` policy, for otherwise the tool will detect the addresses inside the [bridge network set up by Docker](https://docs.docker.com/network/bridge/) instead of those in the host network.